saidqb/master-config/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [example@a.i](mailto:example@a.i).
+If you discover a security vulnerability, please send an e-mail to <my name> via [example@a.i](mailto:example@a.i).
 All security vulnerabilities will be promptly addressed.

 ## License